Ad Creatives: 15 High-Converting Patterns

 The main lesson from these 15 patterns isn’t that one format won the year.
 It’s that high-converting teams built systems around creative behavior.
 They understood why UGC builds trust, why PAS sharpens relevance, why before-and-after visuals create instant comprehension, and why interactive formats turn attention into commitment.

 That distinction matters.
 Copying a format without understanding the mechanism usually produces a weaker imitation.
 You can film a testimonial and still miss trust if it sounds scripted.
 You can launch a carousel and still lose people if every card repeats the same claim.
-You can run retargeting and still waste budget if the follow-up ignores where the buyer stalled.
+You can run retargeting and still waste spend if the follow-up ignores where the buyer stalled.
 Pattern recognition is what makes creative scalable.

 If I were setting the next quarter’s testing roadmap, I wouldn’t start by asking, “What should we make?”
 I’d start with, “What decision is the buyer trying to make, and what proof would make that decision easier?”
 Once that’s clear, the right pattern usually appears.
 Need trust fast for cold traffic?
 UGC or social proof.
 Need to explain a complex workflow?
 Demo or educational creative.
 Need to move warm traffic across the line?
 Retargeting, urgency, or comparison usually earns the next shot.